What are Workflows?

 Validate with Human-in-the-Loop

-For critical data, add a HIL node after extraction.
-This ensures a human reviews low-confidence results before they proceed.
+For critical data, add a HIL block after extraction.
+This ensures a human reviews low-likelihood results before they proceed.

 Use Classifier for document routing